ory/sdk/clients/hydra/python/docs/AdminApi.md

 Get service version

 This endpoint returns the service version typically notated using semantic versioning.
 If the service supports TLS Edge Termination, this endpoint does not require the `X-Forwarded-Proto` header to be set.
-Be aware that if you are running multiple nodes of this service, the health status will never refer to the cluster state, only to a single instance.

 ### Example